-I'm always on the lookout for better ways to make money online and the fact I can do a much-needed clear out by getting rid of some of my old stuff is a bonus.
+I'm forever on the lookout for ways to make money online and the chance to earn a little extra doing a much-needed clear out is a bonus.

-eBay has been the top dog for buying and selling second hand stuff for donkeys years but personally I find listing items to sell on eBay takes a long time and is a lot of hassle.
+eBay‘s been the king buying and selling app for donkey's years but personally, I find listing items on eBay time-consuming and a lot of hassle.

-In this Mercari app review I'm going to go through some pros and cons of selling through the app and then you can decide for yourself if you want to download it.
+Is Mercari a viable alternative?
+In this Mercari app review I'm going to go through some pros and cons of selling through the app to help you answer that question for yourself.

-If you have any experience with the Mercari app and would like to share with us, please leave your Mercari app review below.
+If you have any experience with the Mercari app we'd love you to your share your experiences with us at the end of the review!

-The Mercari app is a buying and selling app that was started by Shintaro Yamada in Japan in 2013.
+Like the Vinted app, Mercari is a buying and selling app that was started by Shintaro Yamada in Japan in 2013.
 The American version was released just a year later and Mercari UK launched in March 2017.

-The Mercari app has had over 60 million downloads worldwide and this may be partly due to their referral program.
+The Mercari app has been downloaded 60 million times worldwide and this may be partly due to their referral program.
 Unlike eBay, Mercari gives your friends $2 for signing up and you get $5 just for referring them.

-The Mercari app has its fair share of complaints as pretty much any app does but with a 4.4 out of 5.0 rating out of over 80,000 reviews buyers and sellers alike give it a positive rating overall.
+The Mercari app has its fair share of complaints, as pretty much any app does, but with a 4.4 out of 5.0 rating from 80,000+ buyers and sellers, it's positive overall.

-Obviously eBay is more established so the numbers of users are a lot higher but hen you compare the Mercari app with eBay app ratings side by side you can see they look very similar:
+Obviously, eBay is more established so the downloads are a lot higher but when you compare the Mercari app with eBay app ratings side by side they look very similar:

 You can sell all kinds of items through the Mercari app; from clothes to dumbbells, make-up to furniture.
-Unlike eBay Mercari doesn't run online auctions but you just set the price pretty much like the “Buy it now” option.
+Unlike eBay, Mercari doesn't run online auctions.
+Instead, you set the price pretty much like eBay's “Buy It Now” option.